bobeezy/my_mcp_automation_framework/README.md

-# my_mcp_automation_framework
+# MCP Automation Framework
-This is an AI-driven test automation framework using natural language prompts with Playwright MCP
+This is an AI-driven test automation framework using natural language prompts with Playwright MCP.